edinstance/dissertation/product/backend/apolloGateway/README.md

 ### Docker

-To run this with docker you need to build the container using ```docker build -t backend-gateway``` and then when running it you need to pass the enviroment variables using arguments like ```docker run -p 4000:4000 -e API_KEY= -e ORIGIN_URL="" -e MAIN_SUBGRAPH_URL="" backend-gateway```.
+To run this with docker you need to build the container using ```docker build -t backend-gateway``` and then when running it you need to pass the enviroment variables using arguments like ```docker run -p 4000:4000 -e API_KEY="" -e ORIGIN_URL="" -e MAIN_SUBGRAPH_URL="" backend-gateway```.
 If you want the container to be running with local services you should use ```host.docker.internal``` but if it is running with other contianers use their container names.